 The low-down on the situation regarding localization in Argentina.
-Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for USD 99.
+Prepared in association with Marval, O’Farrell & Mairal, a leading global law firm, this is an extract from The Pharma Legal Handbook: Argentina, available to purchase here for GBP 99.

 1. Are there any rules or regulations requiring and/or encouraging localization in your country?
 What is the legal framework defining these localization rules and policies?

-Argentina has certain regulations encouraging localization in the country, which provide benefits from a tax, customs and commercial standpoint.
+Argentina has certain regulations encouraging localization in the country, which provide benefits from a tax, customs, and commercial standpoint.
 Please see Questions 2, 6 and 7 below for more information.